Modification Engine

 - Test with small scenes first

-- Verify modifications work at all execution placements
+- Verify modifications work at all necessary execution placements

 - Check results in SubScene files after creation